khulnasoft/integrations-core/windows_service/README.md

 ## Overview

-This check monitors the state of any Windows Service and submits a service check to Datadog.
+This check monitors the state of any Windows Service and submits a service check to Khulnasoft.

 ## Setup

 ### Installation

-The Windows Service check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Windows hosts.
+The Windows Service check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Windows hosts.

 ### Configuration